kamholz/panlex-language-picker/README.md

 * 1.2.0: Added ability to set initial value
 * 2.0.0: Switched to custom `<input>` component instead of entirely new componenent, added event firing
 * 2.3.0: Added ability to `include` additional data.
+* 2.3.1: Fixed bug where if component is used without `include` the API request fails

 ## License